Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

      return y;
  })(4)
 ```
+## Functions are objects in JS
+Functions in JavaScript behave just like data.
+That's why they're first-class citizens.

-## functions are first class citizens & are objects in JS
+## Functions are first class citizens

 ## Closures